AlMon/Book-Notes/The Pragmatic Programmer/Chapter 5 - Bend or Break/Readme.md

-# Chapter V - Bend or Break:
+# Chapter 5 - Bend or Break:

 - Life doesn’t stand still.
 Neither can the code that we write.
 - Write code that bends and doesn’t break.